"I just need a few quick shots for a holiday card/engagement announcement. It won’t take long.”

-Besides that 20 minutes on location or in studio, you’ve spent time communicating with your client via phone and email, cleaning and prepping your gear, driving to and from the shoot, culling and editing the images, presenting them online or in person, ordering them from the lab, and packaging and delivering the final product.
+There’s more to it than just the 20 minutes on location or in your studio: you’re going to be spending time communicating with your client via phone and email, cleaning and prepping your gear, driving to and from the shoot, culling and editing the images, presenting them online or in person, ordering them from the lab, and packaging and delivering the final product.

 What that client is really telling you is that they only want to buy one image.